HussainAther/philosophy/causality/contextualemergence.md

 Philosopher Aristotle argued emergent structures arise when their constituents interact in an interdependent manner, but others may argue that emergence may occur even if the parts act independently of one another or even be autonomous.
 In either case, to echo the theory of Gestalt, the whole is greater than the sum of its parts.
+Our intuition that properties are different from one another doesn't tell us whether intertheoretic reduction between the two may identify them.
+Light may be a different property from electromagnetic radiation, but light itself is a form of electromagnetic radiation.
+The same may be applied to properties such as high temperature and high radiation.

 ## Point mechanics to statistical mechanics to thermodynamics